On 25 April each year we commemorate the landings of the Anzacs on the Gallipoli Peninsula in Turkey.

 Information for tour operators can be found at the bottom of this page.

 Frequently Asked Questions

-There is no ballot for 2017 but visitors will need to obtain an attendance pass.
+There is no ballot for 2018 but visitors will need to obtain an attendance pass.
 Attendance passes can be obtained by prior registration (register for your attendance pass here).
-Attendance passes can also be obtained at your coach set down point (Beach Cemetery) from 9.30 pm on 24 April until 3.00 am on 25 April.
+Attendance passes can also be obtained at your coach registration point (Mimoza Otopark) from 9.30 pm on 25 April until 3.00 am on 25 April.
 Prior registration is strongly recommended as attendance passes will not be issued if the site reaches its maximum safe capacity.